rSendo/programmer/README.md

-Test site about programmer at work
+Programmer at work - test site